Please note: We are currently not accepting applications for Volunteer Crisis Responders.

 Sexual Assault Support

-To help ensure that survivors of sexual violence are in control of the process, the Halton Regional Police has placed Victim Services as the first point of contact for survivors wishing to disclose sexual violence.
+To help ensure that survivors of sexual violence are in control of the process, the Halton Regional Police Service has placed Victim Services as the first point of contact for survivors wishing to disclose sexual violence.

-This helps to ensure that all survivors receive the same level of support and care, when they need it most.
+This helps to ensure that all survivors receive the same level of support and care when they need it most.

-Learn more from the Sexual Assault Information Guide
+Learn more from the Sexual Assault Information Guide.

 Missing Person Resources